sugi-a/jtcmake/docs_src/source/howto.rst

 ------------------------

-Just like Makefile, JTCMake by default checks the existence and modification time of the input/output files of each rule, and if the output files are there and newer than the input files, JTCMake skips the rule to save computation cost.
+Just like Makefile, JTCMake by default checks the existence and modification timestamp of the input/output files of each rule, and if the output files are there and newer than the input files, JTCMake skips the rule to save computation cost.

 Additionally, JTCMake supports content-based check of execution necessesity.
 In the above code, we use that feature (by :class:`jtcmake.VFile`,